Deluxe Paint: Reception

 Compute! criticized the documentation of the first release of DeluxePaint as inadequate, but stated that "DeluxePaint is a visual arts program of immense scope and flexibility".
 In later versions the documentation was much improved; for instance DeluxePaint IV came with a 300-page manual.

 Deluxe Paint was a hit for EA.
 The main line of the series, particularly installments one to three, has won a total of at least nine awards from independent publications and organizations, including three Amiga-specific awards.
 Deluxe Paint III also won Commodore International's Enterprise and Vision award in 1990, becoming the first software to win the award, for what the company's judges believed to be best utilizing the Amiga's graphical capabilities.

+Deluxe Paint for Atari ST won multiple awards from the publication: ST Format for "Best Application Software Of 1990" and "Best Art/Graphics Package."

+ST Format's Andrew Hutchinson writes, "It (Deluxe Paint) first appeared in November 1985 and soon more than 50 percent of all Amiga owners had a copy of the package.
+Since then it's undergone two revisions, but the current version available for the ST far outstrips all earlier incarnations.
+It's the best version there is!"

+ST Review writes, "Amiga owners have been sniggering for years at basic packages like Neochrome (NEOchrome) and even the mighty Degas (DEGAS (software)), as they tinkered with the enormously successful Deluxe Paint series.
+Now ST owners have their day."

+Atari ST User's Simon Lawson gave Deluxe Paint the magazine's highest rating of "Excellent" for both "Features" and "Ease Of Use."

 Uses

-Deluxe Paint was frequently used for making graphics for home computer games from the late 1980's to the early 1990's, and was used for games such as Another World, Dark Seed, Eye of the Beholder, The Secret of Monkey Island, and Wolfenstein 3D.
+Deluxe Paint was frequently used for making graphics for home computer games from the late 1980s to the mid-1990s, and was used for games such as Another World, Dark Seed, Eye of the Beholder, The Secret of Monkey Island, Sim City 2000, Wolfenstein 3D, DOOM, and Quake.

 The music video for the 2003 single "Move Your Feet" by Danish alternative dance duo Junior Senior was created entirely using the Amiga version of Deluxe Paint by the art collective Shynola.

 The webcomic "Unicorn Jelly" by Jennifer Diane Reitz was completed over the course of three years using Deluxe Paint 2, one panel posted every night at midnight.

 British author and artist Molly Cutpurse used Deluxe Paint to create the video graphics for the 1989 film Murder on the Moon, starring Brigitte Nielsen.

 Legacy

 After leaving EA in 1989, Silva went on to join the Yost Group, which developed Autodesk's 3D Studio.

-In 2015, Electronic Arts released via the Computer History Museum the source code of "Deluxe Paint I" for historical reasons.
+In 2015, Electronic Arts released the source code of "Deluxe Paint I" under a non-commercial license via the Computer History Museum for historical reasons.